Skip to main content

 Even with all these theories, experts still don’t fully understand how Farxiga helps heart failure.
 Researchers are still figuring out which explanation is the most accurate, or if there are other reasons.
 For now, we might not know how Farxiga helps heart failure — we just know it does.

-No. You can take Farxiga for heart failure even if you don’t have Type 2 diabetes.
+No, you can take Farxiga for heart failure even if you don’t have Type 2 diabetes.

-While heart failure is a common health condition that affects people with diabetes, the studies that evaluated Farxiga for heart failure included people with and without Type 2 diabetes.
+While heart failure is a common health condition that affects people living with diabetes, the studies that evaluated Farxiga for heart failure included people with and without Type 2 diabetes.
 Study participants experienced heart failure benefits regardless of whether they had diabetes.

 The typical Farxiga dosage for heart failure is one 10 mg tablet by mouth once a day.
 You can take it with or without food.
 But it’s best to take Farxiga in the morning.
 This medication can cause you to urinate more often than usual.
 Taking it early in the day can help keep you from getting up during the night to go to the bathroom.